enkidevs/curriculum/docker/fundamentals/containers/docker-containers.md

 docker container stop enki
 ```

-In fact, creating and starting containers happens so frequently in Docker that we have a command to do both at once called `docker run`.
+In fact, creating and starting containers happens so frequently in Docker that we have a command to do both at the same time, called `docker run`.

 In essence: `docker run = docker container create + docker container start`